Roundup lawsuits continue to make headlines

 In May of this year, Kenneth Feinberg was hired to mediate a settlement in multidistrict litigation (MDL) over Roundup.
 However, Feinberg says that that mediation is still in its preliminary stages.
 Reports in popular media stated that BayerAG (who bought Monsanto last year) proposed settling the MDL for $8 billion, but Feinberg denies that dollar amounts have been offered or discussed at this stage.
 Ken Feinberg is a veteran mediator and an expert in victim compensation funds; he has overseen the 9/11 victims compensation fund, the GM ignition switch recall, and the Pennsylvania dioceses clergy sexual abuse survivors compensation programs, among others.

 Individuals who may file suit against the makers of Roundup include anyone who has had excessive exposure to the product (more than eight hours).
 People who may be more likely to have had this kind of high exposure include landscapers, groundskeepers, farmers, agriculture workers, gardeners, property maintenance workers, and others.
-If you or someone you love developed cancer after exposure to Roundup in large quantities or for an extended time, contact Munley Law for a free consultation.
+If you or someone you love developed cancer after exposure to Roundup in large quantities or for an extended time, contact the experienced attorneys of Munley Law Personal Injury Attorneys for a free consultation.

 Share this post: